batiste/blop-translations/README.md

 open http://localhost:3000
 ```

-Or install globally
+Otherwise install globally

 ```
-translations -c <path to config file>
+npm install -g blop-translations translations -c <path to your config file>
 ```

-A config file is a JSON file that should point to all your translation files:
+The config file is a JSON file that should point to all your translation files:

 ```
 {